 Affordable Care Act of 2010 Changes (New for January 2011 for the HSIP Bonus)

-The Affordable Care Act of 2010, Section 5501 (b)(4) expands bonus payments for general surgeons in HPSAs.
+The Affordable Care Act of 2010, Section 5501 (b)(4) expanded bonus payments for general surgeons in HPSAs.
 Effective January 1, 2011 through December 31, 2015, physicians serving in designated HPSAs will receive an additional 10% bonus for major surgical procedures with a 10 or 90 day global period.
 This additional payment, referred to as the HPSA Surgical Incentive Payment (HSIP) will be combined with the original HPSA payment and will be paid on a quarterly basis.
 Modifier AQ should be appended for these major surgical procedures similar to claims for the Medicare original HPSA bonus when services are provided in ZIP code areas that do not fall entirely within a full or partial county HPSA.

 Some points to remember: